Cyber Resilience Act (CRA)

 • Transparency for users,

-• Vulnerability management throughout the lifecycle
+• Vulnerability management throughout the entire lifecycle

 In practice